Serd

 The benchmarks below compare serdi

-re-serialising Turtle data generated by sp2b on an i7-4980HQ running Debian 9.
+Turtle data generated by sp2b on an AMD 1950x.
 Of the three, serdi